N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 We used our GenericWrite permission to edit one of Mathew's **user attributes**, making him vulnerable to a **Kerberoasting** attack.
 Specifically, we added a Service Principal Name (SPN) to his servicePrincipalName attribute.

-When we add an SPN to a user account, Active Directory starts issuing Kerberos service tickets for that account.
-This makes the account eligible for Kerberoasting attacks, allowing us to request and crack those tickets offline.
-It doesn’t turn the user into a “service account,” it just enables ticket issuance that attackers can abuse.
+When we add an SPN to a user account, Active Directory will issue Kerberos service tickets (TGS) for that account.
+This makes the account eligible for Kerberoasting: an attacker can request the TGS and perform offline cracking against the ticket to recover the account password.
+An SPN does not magically convert a user into a special “service account”; it simply enables ticket issuance, which Kerberoast abuses.

 Use hashcat to crack it "the hash is TGS which is " `hashcat -m 13100 --force hashcatme.txt /usr/share/wordlists/rockyou.txt --force`